Butovo culture: Ozerki

-The Ozrekri swamp is located 20 km from Tver, near the Shosha River, which flows into the Volga.
+The Ozerki swamp is located 20 km from Tver, near the Shosha River, which flows into the Volga.
 In the preboreal period, the area was still a lake system, with water levels rising and falling several times over thousands of years.
 As a result, people moved their place of residence numerous times.
 After the start of peat production, about 20 Mesolithic or Neolithic sites were found.
 These were excavated between 1990 and 1991.

 Site Ozerki-14 is from the early Butovo cultural period and the pre-Boreal natural period.
 It had not yet been studied in 1994.
 Sites Ozerki-16, -17 and -9 are from the Middle Butovo cultural period.
 They have been the subject of a large number of wood, bone, horn and hide finds.

 An area of 12 m² was investigated at site Ozerki-16, revealing, among other things, the remains of a pine-wooden slat, an oval-shaped arched bell, the lower part of a sharpened pile driven into the ground, an arrowhead with resin still in the reed, a net weight with a remaining binding needle and Shigir-type arrows.
 The worked wood strand was dated to 7 800 BC.

 The site Ozerki-17 was surveyed on 41 m².
 Its oldest deposit contained much the same artifacts as Ozerki-16, including many points of sharpened stakes driven into the ground, many willow leaf-shaped silicon arrowheads, as well as older triangular (tanged point) points, one diagonal arrowhead and a fishing hook with a line.
 The oldest Mesolithic layer at the site was dated to 8 000 BC.